Code blocks

 Syntax-highlighted code with a language tag, line numbers, and a copy button.

-Code blocks in Dokly are syntax-highlighted using Shiki, with the same VS Code themes you're used to.
+Code blocks in Dokly are syntax-highlighted with VS Code-quality themes.
 Every block has a copy button and an optional language label.

 Basic example#